newrelic-experimental/newrelic-java-pega/README.md

 ## License
-New Relic Java Instrumentation for Vert.x Event Bus is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+New Relic Java Instrumentation for Pega is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.